Cimiatene

 Cimiatene (/ˌsɪmiəˈtiːni/; Kιμιατηνή) was an ancient division of Paphlagonia, which took its name from a hill fort, Cimiata, at the foot of the range of Olgassys.
-Mithridates Ktistes slightly after 302 BC made this his first stronghold, and so became master of the Pontus.
+Mithridates Ktistes slightly after 302 BC made this his first stronghold and was a headquarters during his conquest of Pontus.
 The territory remained a possession of the kings of Pontus until the death of Mithridates Eupator in 63 BC and the fall of the kingdom.

+Cimiatene, as it was more to the north and nearer the sea, was less mountainous.
+According to Strabo, it was principally watered by the river Amnias, which was known as the location of a great battle between Nicomedes, king of Bithynia, and Mithridates Europator.